polymathrobotics/oci/paperspace-cli/README.md

 You can generate an API Keys by going to "My Account > Team settings" then click on the "API Keys" tab.

-Many commands require user input, so it is recommend to pass the `--interactive` and `--tty` flags as well:
+Many commands require user input, so it is recommended to pass the `--interactive` and `--tty` flags as well:

 Listing public images